|

 Edwin |

 Third son of Edward.

 Sub-king.
-Drowned

-on his way into exile. |
+Drowned on his way into exile. |

 927 |

-Æthelstan meets with several northern kings at the convention of Eamont
+Ęthelstan meets with several northern kings at the convention of Eamont

 (near Penrith) and later meets with the

-Welsh monarchs, including that of
+Welsh monarchs, including those

-Glywyssing and
+Glywyssing, and

 Gwent.
 All accept him as

 their overlord.
-Once he takes British
+Once he assumes overlordship of British

 Corniu, and ousts the